 The Fund for Mitchell County seeks to improve the quality of life in Mitchell County by promoting charitable giving and supporting projects that benefit communities and residents.

 The Fund for Mitchell County provides grants up to $3,000 for charitable purposes.
-At its discretion, The Fund for Mitchell County Advisory Board may also consider grant requests for greater or lesser amounts.
 Requests that exhibit the greatest community benefit will be given the highest consideration.

 - If an organization other than the applicant will benefit from the grant, then the applicant should include a letter of endorsement from that organization.